AdaCore/training_material/courses/ada_essentials/070_subprograms/04-null_procedures.rst

 Null Procedure Summary
 ------------------------

-* Allowed where you can have a full body
+* Allowed wherever a full body can exist

    - Syntax is then for shorthand for a full null-bodied procedure

-* Allowed where you can have a declaration!
+* Allowed wherever a declaration can exist!

    - Example: package declarations
    - Syntax is shorthand for both declaration and completion